-New York signed Bobby Portis to a 1 year deal worth $15 million dollars, with a club option in 2020 for $15.7 million.
-Portis is only 24 years old and he is coming off his best season of his career.
+New York signed Bobby Portis to a 1-year deal worth $15 million dollars, with a club option in 2020 for $15.7 million.
+Portis is only 24 years old and he is coming off the best season of his career.
 During the 2018-2019 season, Portis averaged 14.2 points per game (PPG) and 8.1 rebounds per game (RPG).

 Did the Knicks really need all of this depth at PF?
 Couldn’t they have just resigned Noah Vonleh (who cheaply signed a one year $2 million dollar contract with the Timberwolves), instead of giving Gibson an extra year and $18 million more?
 Vonleh is also 24 so I really am not sure what the Knicks were thinking here signing Gibson along with three other PF while letting a decent young one walk for practically nothing.
 Anyways, moving on.

 Last season with the New Orleans Pelicans, Payton averaged 7.6 assists and 5.2 rebounds.
 Only five other point guards last season averaged 7.6 assists and 5.2 rebounds or more: Ben Simmons, Russell Westbrook, Kyrie Irving, Jrue Holiday, and Rajon Rondo.
-Not bad company for Elfrid.
+Not a bad company for Elfrid.

 The Knicks acquired some wing players to back up RJ Barrett and Kevin Knox.
-They signed Reggie Bullock to a two year contract worth $8.2 million dollars.
-He’s 28 years old and has been in the NBA for 6 seasons, averaging 6.8 PPG and shooting .392 on his three pointers.
-Last season, Bullock averaged 2.3 three pointers a game and 11.3 PPG.
+They signed Reggie Bullock to a two-year contract worth $8.2 million dollars.
+He’s 28 years old and has been in the NBA for 6 seasons, averaging 6.8 PPG and shooting .392 on his three-pointers.
+Last season, Bullock averaged 2.3 three-pointers a game and 11.3 PPG.

-Wayne Ellington signed a two year deal worth $16 million dollars to back up Barrett at shooting guard.
+Wayne Ellington signed a two-year deal worth $16 million dollars to back up Barrett at shooting guard.
 In his 10 year career, Ellington has been on 8 different teams (9 including the Knicks).
 Just last year he was traded from the Miami Heat to the Detroit Pistons.
 He’s 32 years old, and will be shooting threes off the bench next season (he averaged 2.6 threes a game last season).